Reviewed November 2022 to maintain the latest information in treatment and research.

 Right.
 So once the primary colorectal cancer is removed and liver metastasis happens, some patients can live for a long, long time with just controlling metastasis.
 But at some point, you can no longer go on, because of the liver problem.
 So, we’re asking “what if we just changed the liver?
 In those cases, how did they do?”
 That is the big question.

 There’s a European clinical trial happening in transplant oncology, and it seems to have very reasonable outcomes.
 Patients can still have a recurrence, but some patients do extremely well and transplant can cure the disease.

-Would you say that’s your biggest goal for the next 5 to 10 years?
+Would you say that’s one of your biggest goals for the next year, even 5 to 10 years?